Email Us

 Core Components of a Fiber Optic Communication System

 Let’s get to the heart of the system.
-A fiber optic communication setup has three main components—transmitter, fiber, and receiver—plus some supporting players that keep things running smoothly.
+A fiber optic communication setup has three main basic elements of fiber optic communication system—transmitter, fiber, and receiver—plus some supporting players that keep things running smoothly.

 Optical Transmitter